mbierman/firewalla-tailscale-docker/README.md

     *   It is okay to disable DHCP, mDNS, and SSDP on this new VLAN.
     *   This VLAN will be used to create rules in Firewalla to control Tailscale's access to the rest of your network.
 For example, you could allow just a device Group to be accessed by Tailscale using Firewalla's UI.

-    Alternatively, if you prefer not to create a new VLAN, you can use an existing LAN or VLAN.
-In this case, you would identify the subnet of that existing network and the script will present it as an option to advertise.
+    Alternatively, if you prefer not to create a new tailscale VLAN, you can use existing LANs or VLANs.
+In this case, the script will present your existing subnets and allow you to advertise them.
+Any networks you choose will be directly accessible from tailscale so do this with caution.